Serial-ATA/lofty-rs/README.md

 This crate aims to provide a unified trait for parsers and writers of different audio file formats.
 This means that you can parse tags in mp3, flac, and m4a files with a single function: `Tag::default().read_from_path()` and get fields by directly calling `.album()`, `.artist()` on its result.
 Without this crate, you would otherwise need to learn different APIs in **id3**, **mp4ameta** etc. in order to parse metadata in different file formats.

+I'm relatively new to Rust and programming in general, and this is my first attempt to make a non-trivial crate.
+If you see anything that you think isn't right, just say it!

 ## Examples

 Examples can be found in the [manual](https://tianyishi2001.github.io/audiotags).